Colombian peace talks to begin in October in Norway

 Critics of the peace process are worried the rebels could use the time to build strength and prolong the war.

-Former President Alvaro Uribe, a constant critic of Santos who has accused him of pandering to “terrorists,” described the talks as “grave.”

-“The government has arrived at this dialogue from a position of weakness and terrorism from a position of resurgent strength,” said Uribe, who was once a close ally of Santos.
+“The government has arrived at this dialogue from a position of weakness and terrorism from a position of resurgent strength,” said former President Alvaro Uribe.
 “Security has deteriorated significantly in the last two years.”

 In the video shown in Cuba, Timochenko said Colombians deserved better than more years of conflict.